header

 Brand: Malarone

-• DO NOT confuse with Maloprim
+• Do not confuse with Maloprim

 • Should be taken for 1 or 2 days before entering the malaria area, throughout exposure, and for 7 days after leaving the infected area.